dynamodb-toolbox/dynamodb-toolbox/README.md

 If you prefer to specify your own parameters, the optional third argument allows you to add custom parameters.
 [See Adding custom parameters and clauses](#adding-custom-parameters-and-clauses) for more information.

+#### Return Data
+The data is returned with the same response syntax as the [DynamoDB BatchGetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html).
+If `autoExecute` and `autoParse` are enabled, any `Responses` data returned will be parsed into its corresponding Entity's aliases.
+Otherwise, the DocumentClient will return the unmarshalled data.
+If the response is parsed by the library, a `.next()` method will be available on the returned object.
+Calling this function will call the `batchGet` method again using the same options and passing any `UnprocessedKeys` in as the `RequestItems`.
+This is a convenience method for retrying unprocessed keys.

 ### batchWrite(items [,options] [,parameters])

 > The BatchWriteItem operation puts or deletes multiple items in one or more tables.
 A single call to BatchWriteItem can write up to 16 MB of data, which can comprise as many as 25 put or delete requests.